samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 ### Talk with Your DM

 Start by talking with your Dungeon Master about the type of D&D game they plan to run.
 If the DM draws inspiration from Greek myth, for example, you might choose a different direction for your character than if the DM is planning for swashbuckling on the high seas.
 Think about the kind of adventurer you want to play in this game.
-If you don’t know where to begin, look at the character illustrations in this book for inspiration.
+If you don't know where to begin, look at the character illustrations in this book for inspiration.

 !!! note "Session Zero"